stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 Using the attack action, you can make a special melee attack to either knock a creature prone or to push it away from you.
 If you're able to make multiple attacks with the Attack action, this attack replaces one of them.

 The target of a shove must be no more than one size larger than the attacker and must be within their reach.
-The attacker makes an unarmed attack roll vs the target's Strength or Dexterity defence (the target chooses the ability to use).
-If the target is proficient in athletics, then it is considered to be proficient in Strength defence.
-If the target is proficient in acrobatics, then it is considered to be proficient in Dexterity defence.
+The attacker makes an unarmed attack roll vs the target's unarmed weapon skill.
+If your target is smaller than you, you have advantage.
+If the target is larger than you, you have disadvantage.
 If you hit, you either knock the target prone or push it 5 feet away from you.

 Alternatively, the attacker can attempt to force a target to the side, rather than away from them.
 They have disadvantage on their Strength (Athletics) check when they do so.
 If the check is successful, they move the target 5 feet to a different space within your reach.